todofixthis/filters/docs/filters_list.rst

 Simple Filters
 --------------
 Simple filters operate on one value at a time.
-This is in contrast to :ref:`Complex Filters <complex-filters>`, which operate on collections of values.
+This is in contrast to :ref:`complex-filters`, which operate on collections of values.

 String Filters
 ^^^^^^^^^^^^^^